How to spend 2 weeks in South Africa?

 More tips for your South Africa road trip

 We would like to give you the following tips:

 Limit the daily distances to a reasonable amount so you don’t spend too much time in the car.
 The roads in South Africa are generally good, but often there is only one lane, and travel takes longer than you’re expecting.
 And as we said before, we really discourage driving after dark.
 Here you will find more information about making a road trip in South Africa.

 We booked all our hotels beforehand.
 This is recommended, especially during the high season because the good hotels often fill up quickly.

 When you are planning a trip to South Africa keep in mind that besides a safari and hiking the country has so much more to offer and your vacation can become so much better if you throw in some adventure and activities.
-Take a look at this 8 adventure activities you must do while you are in South Africa.
+Take a look at these 8 adventure activities you must do while you are in South Africa.

 If you have 3 weeks to spend, take a look at our 3 week South Africa itinerary.